 The vegan treat truck with a cult following has opened its first store in Melrose Avenue.

 You’ve probably seen the rainbow-clad Happy Ice truck that’s been cruising the streets of L.A., doling out happiness in the form of technicolor sorbet-like slushies.
-Now, the deliverer of icy delights has found a permanent parking spot along the eclectic strip of shops along Melrose Avenue.
-The bright turquoise shop finally opened its doors to an endless queue of fans on Saturday, June 20.
+Last year, the deliverer of icy delights has found a permanent parking spot along the eclectic strip of shops along Melrose Avenue.
+The bright turquoise shop opened its doors to an endless queue of fans and this summer is no different.

 Their beloved domes of ice come in mesmerizing swirls of color and mouthwatering bursts of flavor that send you straight into a state of pure bliss—hence the name.
 “The World Famous Rainbow Rocket” is a crowd-pleaser, combining blueberries, lemon and strawberries into one gorgeous marbled mountain of ice.
 Although, you can choose up to three flavors per single cup and explore your own artistic creativity.